 Picking among the best Las Vegas poker rooms can be very subjective.
-After all, for some players, a small, fairly quiet room like like the Linq Hotel’s poker room would be a top choice, whereas others prefer a rollicking, loud room with plenty of eye-candy walking by, like at the MGM Grand’s poker room.
+After all, for some players, a small, laid-back room like the Flamingo Poker Room would be a top choice, whereas others prefer a rollicking, loud room with plenty of eye-candy walking by, like at the MGM Grand’s poker room.

 So I understand the Vegas poker dens listed below may not suit everybody, but you should definitely be able to enjoy getting your poker fix in at least one of the following four joints.

 Playing at the Bellagio is like being in an abusive relationship: they keep mistreating you, let you keep coming back for more.

 Despite the sometimes crowded conditions, inattentive waitress staff, disinterested management, and chaotic waiting list organization, the Bellagio Poker Room is the best poker room in Las Vegas.
 It’s hosted some of the high stakes in the world, yet accommodates low rollers.

 Where else can a low-limit tourist fish like me, bring $200 and play cards for hours literally a few feet away from top pros like Doyle Brunson, Chau Giang, Sammy Farha, and others, as they toss thousand dollar chips from their seats within the glassed-in confines of the elegant, (and guarded), Bobby’s Room.